 The lawn, which includes Toyota Home Run Hill, has shade trees.
 Early birds can stake a claim to the shade.

 The lawn area also features a mini Bogle vineyard.
 Bogle is the most widely recognized brand among Sacramento Area wineries.
-A vineyard within a ballpark may well be a features that’s unique to Raley Field.
+A vineyard within a ballpark may well be a feature that’s unique to Raley Field.

 For a private gathering of up to 120 people, there’s the Jackson Rancheria Home Run Terrace above left field.